 GDP growth has been stagnant at around 5% during the year.
 This is attributable to thecontinued weakness in industrial activity and supply side constraints.

-While the global environment remains challenging, policy action in India has rebuiltbuffers to cushion it against possible spillovers.
+While the global environment remains challenging, policy action in India has rebuiltbu_ers to cushion it against possible spill overs.
 There was curtailment of deficit (bothCurrent & Fiscal).
 There was also adjustment of rupee exchange rate and replenishmentof foreign exchange reserve which resulted in lowering of risk of near-term macroinstability.
 However, more efforts in terms of removing structural impediments, buildingbusiness confidence and creating fiscal space to support investments will be needed tosecure growth.

-Some of the main policy changes and reforms announced by RBI during the year are asunder:
+Some of the main policy changes and reforms announced by RBI during the year were asunder:

 Repo rate moved from 7.5% to 8%.